microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-reviews-api.md

 ms.prod: "microsoft-identity-platform"
 ---

-# Tutorial: Using the Access Reviews API for groups
+# Tutorial: Use the Access Reviews API to review access for your groups

 In this tutorial, you will use Graph Explorer to create and read access reviews and understand its main building blocks: definitions, instances, and decisions.